"Dane Lam was endlessly energetic and uncompromising on rhythmic detail"

 "The young Australian Dane Lam’s conducting is precise and spirited‚ encouraging the company’s lively chorus to give off their best"

-Since his debut with the Sydney Symphony at the Sydney Opera House at the age of 18, Dane has conducted an array of leading international orchestras and opera companies including: the Queensland, Adelaide, Canberra, Dunedin, Kunming, and Shandong Symphony Orchestras, Münchner Rundfunkorchester, Het Residentie Orkest, City of London Sinfonia, Manchester Camerata, South Bank Sinfonia, Liverpool Philharmonic Ensemble 10/10, RTÉ Concert Orchestra, Beethoven Orchester Bonn, Verbier Festival Orchestra, Juilliard Orchestra and Opera Queensland, Scottish Opera, and Bury Court Opera.
+Since appearing with the Sydney Symphony at Sydney Opera House at age eighteen‚ Dane has conducted orchestras on four continents including the Melbourne, Queensland, Adelaide, Canberra, Dunedin, Beijing, Suzhou, Kunming and Shandong Symphony Orchestras, Munich Radio Orchestra, Het Residentie Orkest, City of London Sinfonia, Manchester Camerata, South Bank Sinfonia, Liverpool Philharmonic Ensemble 10/10, RTÉ Concert Orchestra, Beethoven Orchester Bonn, Verbier Festival Orchestra, Juilliard Orchestra and Opera Queensland, Scottish Opera, Bury Court Opera, and Opera Holland Park.

 Dane was nominated as “Best Newcomer” in the International Opera Awards 2018.